Public Health Service Foreign Duty Award

-The Public Health Service Foreign Duty Service Award is a decoration of the United States Public Health Service presented to members of the United States Public Health Service Commissioned Corps.
+The Public Health Service Foreign Duty Award is a decoration of the United States Public Health Service presented to members of the United States Public Health Service Commissioned Corps.
+It recognizes service outside the United States and its territories.

 Criteria

-The PHS Foreign Duty Service Award is awarded to officers who serve on permanent or temporary assignment to a foreign duty station, excluding training assignments.
+The PHS Foreign Duty Award is awarded to officers who serve on permanent or temporary assignment to a foreign duty station, excluding training assignments.
 For purposes of the award, a "foreign duty station" is defined as a duty station that lies outside the United States and its territories and specifically excludes duty stations in any U.S. state, the District of Columbia, Guam, the Commonwealth of Puerto Rico, the United States Virgin Islands, American Samoa, or any area formerly encompassed by the Trust Territory of the Pacific Islands, including the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.

 An officer qualifies for the award by meeting either of the following criteria: